Injured in a Fall from Scaffolding in New York?

 What Are Common Injuries in Scaffold Accidents?

 New York construction workers are injured in scaffold accidents every year.
 Scaffolds are often constructed at significant heights and falls from heights – or falling objects dropped from scaffolds -- can cause catastrophic or fatal injuries.
 Types of injuries common in scaffold accidents include:

 - Spinal cord injury (causing paraplegia or quadriplegia)

-If you have been seriously injured on the job, your best chance of recovering full compensation is to have an experienced personal injury lawyer handling your case.
+If you have been seriously injured on the job, your best chance of recovering full compensation is to have an experienced New York scaffold accident lawyer handling your case.
 The workers' compensation insurance company may refuse or try to lessen the amount of your claim.
 Our New York construction injury attorneys can help you file your claim and handle an appeal if necessary.

 Your injuries may have been preventable if the contractor or property owner had followed the appropriate OSHA safety guidelines and had provided the required safety training.
 In addition to workers compensation benefits, you may have a third-party claim for compensation.
 We can thoroughly investigate your accident to determine fault and liability and vigorously pursue the compensation you deserve.